eflautt/ga-data-science/lessons/lesson-7/readme.md

 Regularization, like any important optimization function, will be more important during _cross validation_.
 In particular, we will optimize the regularization weight parameter _through_ cross validation.

+**Check:**

 <a name="demo-reg"></a>
 ## Demo: Understanding Regularization Effects (15 mins)

--- Knowledge Check: We are working with the bikeshare data to predict riders over hours/days with a few features.
+**Check:** We are working with the bikeshare data to predict riders over hours/days with a few features.
 Why does it make sense to use a ridge regression over a lasso regression?

 Let's test a variety of alpha weights for Ridge Regression on the bikeshare data.